 - Operation ORLANDO: CPS OCD Birmingham; 2017 to 2019; 4 defendants; massive conspiracy to import and supply class A drugs.
 It was truly exceptional in size and complexity, involving the amalgamation of four historic investigations conducted by different law enforcement agencies in order to target the ‘king pins’ who had been behind those earlier conspiracies.
 Over 100,000 pages of evidence.
 There were difficult abuse of process issues and also very difficult, novel, sensitive disclosure issues, including the appointment of Special Counsel.

 - Operation TREASURER: CPS Birmingham; 2019; 6 defendant conspiracy to handle stolen goods; a complex car-ringing case, with 200 high-end vehicles worth over £2,000,000.
-The papers were in a confused state, and I have imposed order and structure, which has provoked pleas of guilty from all defendants, including from one at trial.
+A rigorous analysis of the evidence and a restructuring of the case provoked pleas of guilty from all defendants, including from one at trial.
 PII successfully sought over elements of the expert evidence in the case.
 Newton Hearings, sentence, confiscation and Criminal Behaviour Order applications are outstanding.

 - Operation FANTAIL: Defending; 2019; murder – death by arson.